ammarahm-ed/react-native-scoped-storage/README.md

 Scoped storage allows you to prompt the user that you need access to some file/folders.
 The user can the allow access to their desired location.
 It is your responsibility to store the uri you recieve for later use.

+**Important note**: Until React Native targets API 29, you do not need this library.
+However you should start testing it out in your apps/projects because soon, we will have to move to this new API for file access.

 ## Getting started
 Install the library